-How do you choose the best paint colors for furniture?
+How do you choose the best paint colours for furniture?
 This is a guide on what you need to think about and the tools to help you.

 Whether you’re painting furniture for yourself or selling it, what colour you choose is one of the biggest questions.